sameerasw/my-internet/README.md

       display: none !important;
     }
   ```

+12. Always make sure the first feature is `transparency` and also use the exact feature name without a difference allowing the global transparency toggle to work.
+Prefixes with `-` are acceptable.
-12. Once comitted to the repository, github actions will parse the css file and update/ generate the [styles.js](https://github.com/sameerasw/my-internet/blob/main/styles.json) and then will be deployed to the github pages allowing the add-on to fetch from it.
+13. Once comitted to the repository, github actions will parse the css file and update/ generate the [styles.js](https://github.com/sameerasw/my-internet/blob/main/styles.json) and then will be deployed to the github pages allowing the add-on to fetch from it.
 > ### Thank you <3

 <br>